PTAB

 5. Relief Requested

-• Petitioner requested that the Board institute an inter partes review (IPR) of claims 1-13 of the ’173 patent and find those claims unpatentable and cancelled.
+• Petitioner requested institution of an inter partes review and cancellation of claims 1-13 of the ’173 patent as unpatentable.